-Summit County Real Estate Statistics – Average Sold Price & Number of Homes Sold
+Summit County Real Estate Statistics – Median Sales Prices, Inventory Levels Number of Homes Sold

 “How’s the Summit County real estate market?”

-And if there’s a particular complex or subdivision you are interested in, whether buying or selling, I’m always happy to provide a custom market report for you.
+I take a very analytical approach to real estate.
+Each subdivision and subset of the market tells a slightly different story.
+Whether you are considering buying or selling, I’m always happy to provide a detailed analytical perspective on any specific complex or subdivision you are interested in.
+Just email me to request a customized market report.
 This report will feature properties currently for sale, properties under contract and sold properties, along with year-to-date and historic sales and trends.
-Just email me to request it.

 Inventory of Available Properties

 The number of residential properties for sale improved by 15% over the past 30 days in Summit County.
 The number of condominiums for sale increased 35% and the number of homes for sale increased 7.3% over the past 30 days.

 We’ll see even more properties coming on the market until our inventory peaks in late-July or early-August.
 Again, it’s a great time to get out and see some properties.

 CREATE YOUR OWN MLS PORTAL

 I can create a personal MLS portal for you so you can have instant and direct access.
 That way, you can see the same information that we Realtors see, and we can both make sure you are seeing the properties that are interesting to you as soon as they come on the market.
 Just email me to set it up.

 The number of residential sales is up 12%, year over year, Summit County wide.
 The number of sales is down only in Dillon.